Most career advice starts in the wrong place.

 This isn’t about judgment.
 It’s about accuracy.
 A strategy built on a false picture of reality will fail, no matter how inspiring it sounds.

-Part 2: What Season You’re In (Context)
+Part 2: What Professional Season You’re In (Context)

 Seasons affect: